wp-plugins/jonradio-reveal-network-activated-plugins/readme.txt

 A warning Notice is displayed if this plugin is activated on a WordPress installation that is not (yet) a WordPress Network.

 Every effort has been made to not interfere with plugins that create or modify their own entry on the **Installed Plugins** Admin panel.

-We are currently investigating reports of conflicts with other plugins that also control the display of plugins by Site Administrators, including Security plugins that always block this access and plugins that enhance function by always displaying plugins.

 = Settings =